-Prerequisites: Successful Completion of Geometry Common Core Course and participation on the Geometry CC Regents
+Prerequisites: Successful Completion of Geometry Common Core Course and participation on the Geometry CC Regents exam It is strongly recommended that students have scored a minimum of 65% on the Algebra I Regents exam.

 Requirements: All tests, quizzes, assignments, and NYS Algebra 2 Regents Exam must be completed.